Light-dependent reactions

-Light dependent reactions
+Light-dependent reactions

 In chemistry, many reactions depend on the absorption of photons to provide the energy needed to overcome the activation energy barrier and hence can be labelled light-dependent.
 Such reactions range from the silver halide reactions used in photographic film to the creation and destruction of ozone in the upper atmosphere.
 This article discusses a specific subset of these, the series of light-dependent reactions related to photosynthesis in living organisms.

-The reaction center
+Reaction center

 The reaction center is in the thylakoid membrane.
 It transfers absorbed light energy to a dimer of chlorophyll pigment molecules near the periplasmic (or thylakoid lumen) side of the membrane.
 This dimer is called a special pair because of its fundamental role in photosynthesis.
 This special pair is slightly different in PSI and PSII reaction centers.
 In PSII, it absorbs photons with a wavelength of 680 nm, and is therefore called P680.
 In PSI, it absorbs photons at 700 nm and is called P700.
 In bacteria, the special pair is called P760, P840, P870, or P960.
 "P" here means pigment, and the number following it is the wavelength of light absorbed.